-Besides notes and coins, “cash and equivalent assets” here also means, for example, traveller’s cheques, cheques, promissory notes, debt instruments, debentures, shares, money orders and securities.
+Besides notes and coins, “cash and equivalent assets” is also defined as traveller’s cheques, cheques, promissory notes, debt instruments, debentures, shares, money orders and securities.

-You give notification to the responsible authority in either the first EU country you are travelling into or the final EU country you are travelling out of.
+You give notification to the responsible authority in either the first EU country you enter or the final EU country you exit.
 In Sweden, the responsible authority is Swedish Customs.
 You can give notification via the internet or on a form.

 Give notification via the internet

-If you gave notification via the internet, you can choose the green lane (“Nothing to declare”) in the surveillance area when you arrive in Sweden.
+Submit your notification via the internet and choose the green lane (“Nothing to declare”) in the surveillance area when you arrive in Sweden.
 If you gave notification via the internet, you do not have to contact Swedish Customs when you travel out of Sweden.
-If a customs officer so requests, you must be able to present your notification number and any permits and other documentation required to fulfil importation or exportation requirements.
+Upon request, you must be able to present your notification number and any permits and other documentation required to fulfil importation or exportation requirements.

 When you are travelling out of Sweden, you must submit the form to Swedish Customs at, for example, a customs clearance office at the border or at a so-called red point in the airport.

 What is updated: New forms